 There are shotgun fans, and there are Benelli fans.
 Their typified by their affinity for ultra-durable guns that can withstand anything a hard-core outdoorsman can dish out.

 The company is best known for its inertia-operated autoloaders, but its Nova series of pump shotguns, with its sporty lines that once garnered adjectives such as “futuristic” or “progressive,” is one of the kings of the modern family of tactical-inspired field shotguns.
 But that look isn’t simply cosmetic.
 Benelli maximized the ergonomic performance of the gun with deep grooves in place of traditional checkering for a solid grip, a wide trigger guard for use with gloves, and a contoured forend that fits anyone’s hand.
 A one-piece stock and receiver help keep out the weather and make this a nearly indestructible gun.
 Various models range in price from $449 to $569.

-The company offers several series at different prices, but the basic 500 All Purpose starts at $401.
+The company offers several series at different prices, but the basic 500 All-Purpose pump action starts at $401.

-Remington 887 Nitro Mag
+4. Remington 887 Nitro Mag (Only Available Used)

 Imagine a shotgun with the proven reliability of the Remington 870 action, an armor coating that’s impervious to water and abrasion, and an ergonomically designed synthetic stock that gives you good hold even in bad weather.
 Would you buy that gun?

 If so, check out the Remington 887 Nitro Mag.
 Designed not to replace the 870 (what gun could do that?), but to complement it, the Nitro Mag might be a waterfowl hunter’s dream gun.
 It has pump-gun reliability crossed with a modern look and Remington’s ArmorLokt coating, which the company says covers all external parts, so moisture, mud, and the abuse of decades afield won’t even scratch the surface.
 The standard model starts at $436.